 The answer to this is the use of a marketing planning platform to successfully involve other departments.
 Departments want to collaborate with marketing but they’re not going to go out of their way to do this.
 Give them the right tools, however, and it’s a different story.

 The use of a shared platform can bring departments together.
-It facilitates meaningful, informed communication and it allows you to make informed decisions that avoid conflict.
+It facilitates meaningful, informed communication and allows you to make informed decisions that avoid conflict.

 Getting everyone working on the same page is tough, especially with barriers like geography and managerial differences.
 Yet, by no means is collaboration something that is unachievable or should come to be neglected.